ECON 102 - Microeconomic Principles

 Exploration of economic decisions under uncertainty.
 Includes expected utility theory and non-expected utility theory; applications to individual decision problems in investment and insurance; general equilibrium in markets under uncertainty, including problems generated by asymmetric information; measurement of risk; the value of information obtained before a decision.
 3 or 4 undergraduate hours.
 3 or 4 graduate hours.
 Prerequisite: ECON 302 or equivalent; one of MATH 220 or MATH 221 or equivalent.

-ECON 472 - Financial Econometrics
+ECON 474 - Econometrics of Policy Evaluation

 ECON 475 - Economic Forecasting